Graham Mather

 Graham Christopher Spencer Mather CBE (born 23 October 1954, Preston) is a British former Member of the European Parliament (MEP).

-Mather was educated at Hutton Grammar School and New College, Oxford.
+Mather was educated at Hutton Grammar School and as an open scholar of New College, Oxford.
 While there, he became an officer in the Oxford University Conservative Association.
-He became a lawyer, and was also a visiting fellow at Nuffield College, and spent time as the head of the policy unit at the Institute of Directors.
+He became a lawyer, and was also a visiting fellow at Nuffield College, and served as the first head of the policy unit at the Institute of Directors.
 At the 1983 general election, he unsuccessfully stood in Blackburn.
+From 1987 to 1992 he was General Director of the Institute of Economic Affairs.